 Architectural decision guides

 The architectural decision guides in the Cloud Adoption Framework describe patterns and models that help when creating cloud governance design guidance.
-Each decision guide focuses on one core infrastructure component of cloud deployments and lists potential patterns or models intended to support specific cloud deployment scenarios.
+Each decision guide focuses on one core infrastructure component of cloud deployments and lists patterns and models that can support specific cloud deployment scenarios.

 Decision guidance categories

 Each of the following categories represents a foundational technology of all cloud deployments.
 The sample governance journeys make design decisions related to these technologies based on the needs of example businesses, and some of these decisions may not match your own organization's needs.
 The sections below discuss alternative options for each of these categories, allowing you to choose a pattern or model better suited to your requirements.

 Subscriptions: Plan your cloud deployment's subscription design and account structure to match your organization's ownership, billing, and management capabilities.

 Identity: Integrate cloud-based identity services with your existing identity resources to support authorization and access control within your IT environment.